DeathAdderR/drop_table_V1/README.md

 If you're here, can run the code, why wouldn't you want to see pre-collected data?

 Sure IF you want here's a run down of the program:
+Open command line.
+Navigate to the folder with the 'main.py' script
+type: 'python main.py'

 Select an option from the main menu, follow the prompts While tracking kills if you enter the wrong the information you can simply enter a blank response.
 This will kick you out.
 You will have to re enter the data but it will not post the incorrect data into the db.

+You can view monsters by kill. 'va' to view all kills then from main menu: 'vm' and type monster name to view drops by monster.

 Future changes: